ChrGri/c-coding-guidelines/README.md

 You can use the following prompt in the Gemini chat:

 ```
-Please review the C code in this project.
-Strictly evaluate it against the rules defined in the /shared/Guidelines/CODING_GUIDELINES.md file.
+Please review the C code in this project against /shared/Guidelines/CODING_GUIDELINES.md.
+First, list all violations you found, then fully refactor the code to be 100% compliant.

-1. First, list all the violations you found (pay special attention to variable suffixes, Allman style formatting, and the use of 'double').
-2. Afterwards, refactor the entire code so that it is 100% compliant with the guidelines.
 ```